CrossGeeks/FirebasePushNotificationPlugin/docs/NotificationActions.md

   "condition": "'general' in topics"
 }
 ```
-**Note: To receive push notifications using the payload sample you must be subscribed to "general" topic.**
+**Note: To receive push notifications using these payload samples you must be subscribed to "general" topic.**

 <= Back to [Table of Contents](../README.md)